Should You Hire a Founding Engineer or Wait Until AI Product-Market Fit?

 • Degrees in engineering

-• A background in data science, which is highly beneficial
+• A background in data science is highly beneficial

 However, academic qualifications alone are insufficient.
 Assessing portfolio projects and industry experience is essential to evaluate an AI engineer’s fit for the position.
 Practical experience in building and deploying AI models and a proven track record of successful projects are strong indicators of a candidate’s capability.